jonathandannel/sixhours/README.md

 This project was built to demonstrate my knowledge of React and the JavaScript programming language in general -- It was written within the context of a small take-home assessment for a Toronto-based startup/incubator.

-It is a simple client side application that queries data from an external source (in this case, a private API) and displays the results in a simple and intuitive manner.
+This simple client side application queries data from an external source (in this case, a private API) and displays the results in a simple and intuitive manner.
 Users can search for 'orders' by worker name and the orders will be filtered based on that.
 Querying orders returns a worker ID, which then must be cross referenced by querying a different route for worker information, such as name and company.
 It was a fun exercise to work on, and a great chance to show my familiarity with common web development tasks, such as:

 - Fetching external data and manipulating it in a meaningful way
 - Organizing and reorganizing data based on search terms or filters